2026 Legislative Session in Review

 Latest Action: Failed

-SB 1708 / HB 1450: Limits bail funds and others from posting bail or bond
+SB 1708 / HB 1450: Limits amount and number of times bail funds can post bail or bond

 Sponsors: Senator Brent Taylor; Representative Charlie Baum